puavous/lmad1/BeforeInstanssi2026.md

-# How to prepare for the LMAD1 workshop at Instanssi 2024
+# How to prepare for the LMAD1 workshop at Instanssi 2026

 Most participants are Finns, but they'll do fine with English instructions, I'm sure.
-We're inclusive, and gladly accept international participants, of course.
+We're inclusive, and gladly accept international participants.

 ## What you do not need

 What you do **not need** to do:

 - You don't need to fork, clone, or download this library.
-A snapshot "starter package" will be provided at the event.
-Using this development version at the event would be counter-productive.
+This year we'll be using a completely new toolset that will be announced at the Instanssi event.

 - You don't need to take a preparatory programming course or worry about knowing how to program or do graphics.
 We'll learn as we do stuff at the event.

-- You don't have to practice with the library...
-Perhaps better not to.
-I might have a couple of hours time right before the workshop which could revamp anything or everything in the library - for the better, of course, but it might confuse you if you had done a lot of work on the current one.
+- You don't have to practice with this library...
+As said, there will be newer, greater tools available in Instanssi 2026.

 ## What you absolutely need